trucho/mdcv/index.md

 ## Invited talks
 `Dec 2021`
-“Identification of transcription factors involved in photoreceptor fate *Visitor Seminar*, Department of Biological Sciences, University of Maryland, Baltimore, MD, U.S.A.
+“Identification of transcription factors involved in photoreceptor fate" *Visitor Seminar*, Department of Biological Sciences, University of Maryland, Baltimore, MD, U.S.A.
 <br>
 `Jan 2021`
 “The transcription factor tbx2 is a key regulator of photoreceptor fate” *OPL virtual meeting*